 Accommodation, Travel, and Conference Expense Policies

 The Department of Family Medicine is partially funded by the Ontario Ministry of Health and Long-Term Care and provides reimbursement of travel and accommodation expenses for Residents and Western Medical Students that are completing training rotations within Southwestern Ontario and outside of their core teaching site, or within the Cities of London or Windsor.
-This travel policy meets the guidelines of The University of Western Ontario and the Schulich School of Medicine and Dentistry.
+This travel policy meets the guidelines of Western University and the Schulich School of Medicine and Dentistry.
 For questions regarding status of a claim, please contact Pat Yong, Financial Officer (pyong@uwo.ca).

 Accommodation and Mileage for Core Rotations